danimtb/dasshio/README.md

 ## How to install this Hass.io add-on

 To install this add-on, please, follow Home Assistant documentation on how to [Install Third-party Add-ons](https://home-assistant.io/hassio/installing_third_party_addons/)

+## How to connect your Dash button to your Wifi

+Amazon has annouced that Dash Buttons will be no longer supported after 2019.
+In some countries, the configuration of the buttons has been disabled from Amazon's app.

+However, there is an alternative method to connect the divice to your wifi network.

+1. Set the button into configuration mode by pressing the button for 6 seconds.
+2. Connect your laptop to the Wifi SSID that the button generates called `Amazon Configure me`.
+3. Open your favourite browser and navigate to the following URL `http://192.168.0.1` here you will see a table with the MAC of your device.
+   Copy the MAC address in order to indetify your device in the Dasshio configuration later.
+4. Navigate to the following URL: `http://192.168.0.1/?amzn_ssid=<SSID>&amzn_pw=<PASSWORD>` where `<SSID>` is the name of your Wifi network and `<PASSWORD>` is the password.
+4. Once you navigate to that URL, the button's `Amazon Configure me` Wifi will disappear and if `<SSID>` and `<PASSWORD>` were right, the button will connect yo the Wifi network once you press the button.

 ## Options example: domain, service, service_data